elijahhampton/hyperliquid-rs/README.md

 # hyperliquid-rs

-An unofficial Rust SDK for [Hyperliquid](https://hyperliquid.xyz), the high-performance perpetuals decentralized exchange.
+A Rust SDK for [Hyperliquid](https://hyperliquid.xyz), the high-performance perpetuals decentralized exchange.
 Built with type safety in mind and async-first architecture.

 ⚠️ **Please test all desired operations on Testnet before operating on Mainnet**